LusSENTA/TextMeshProPlayMaker/README.md

-# TextMeshProPlaymaker
+# TextMeshProPlayMaker
-Scripts for using TextMeshPro with Playmaker Visual Scripting
+Scripts for using TextMeshPro with PlayMaker Visual Scripting

 See [wiki](https://github.com/LusSENTA/TextMeshProPlaymaker/wiki) for documentation.